garrandall/popular-music-data/tracks/okra-tyler-the-creator.md

 And I got crack watch how I talk
 And its still wolf gang bitch watch how I bark
 Wallace still tripping on shit that I bought
-But I really do not care the cost cause okra...
+But I really do not care the cost cause okra

 Man, now they go
 I cut off some friends...